DIY Measuring Guide

 Clipboard

-When you walk into your room take a look around and make a note of special objects that you will need to pad or need access to.
-We have the ability to make customize the size, material, and how to attach the pads.
+When you walk into your room, take a look around and make a note of special objects that you will need to pad or need access to.
+We have the ability to customize the size, material, and how the pads attach.

 Special objects include but are not limited to: